6hostsRus/flutter_game_ecosystem/docs/LOGGING.md

 -    Format: one JSON object per line (avoid trailing commas)
 -    Tests should prefer `jsonEncode` over `toString()` maps to guarantee parseability.

+Helper for tests:

+-    Use `appendAnalyticsNdjsonLine(String jsonLine)` from `packages/services/lib/analytics/testing.dart`.
+-    It writes to both package-local and repo-root NDJSON logs for metrics aggregation.

 Example line:

 ```json